samueldominguez/crmapi/README.md

 - More scalable persistence, like PostgreSQL instead of SQLite
 - Load balancer and better static file serving via NGINX
 - HTTPs, certificate from [Let's Encrypt](https://letsencrypt.org/) and automatic renewal via [Certbot](https://certbot.eff.org/)
+- More OAuth2 flows, currently only uses the resource owner password flow